 Then start looking for jobs on websites like Flexjobs.

-Want to learn a bit more?
+Want to learn more?
 Head on over to Abbey’s page here, where she’s giving you access to an incredible free training video to help you get started.

 Are you good at typing?
 How many words can you type in a minute?